vackosar/vackosar.github.io/_posts/2023-08-19-Validate-Reliability-of-Research-Paper.md

 ## The Main Contribution's Relevance and Importance
 Primary questions for each research to ask is:
 1. What is the main idea in one sentence?
 Usually there is just one main idea, that can be summarized into one sentence even if you are not an expert in the research area.
+Lack of central point is suspicious.
 2. What impact this may have and why is this important and relevant?
 3. What are the unknowns and open questions?
 What does not fit well?